8 Tips for Authentic and Effective Email Newsletter Writing

 First, how often do you want to send newsletters?
 In content creation, staying consistent is helpful for your audience to get to trust you.
 If you say you’re going to send a weekly email, send a weekly email to help set their expectations.
 Let them know they can rely on you to deliver on your promise.

-Then, decide what consistency means for you—daily, weekly, twice a month, monthly, quarterly, whatever it is.
+Then, decide what consistency means for you — daily, weekly, twice a month, monthly, quarterly, whatever it is.
 Do what works best for you, and if you need to change the frequency in the future, go ahead and change it.
+In my 🖊️🍊 Writing Vitamins newsletter, I promise a newsletter weekly but the day of the week changes week to week and I might miss a week.

 Then, consider what’s typical for your readers.
 Are they overwhelmed?
 Maybe an infrequent newsletter will serve them better.
-Are they hungry for information now?
+Are they hungry for information and learning now?
 You might send weekly emails.
+Maybe you’ll send two in one week because inspiration struck.
+It’s totally okay.

-If you choose a monthly format, it may look like more of a round-up email and can include various links.
+If you choose a monthly format, it may look like more of a round-up email and can include a variety of links.

 If you're emailing weekly, you want to give them only one thing to do: one goal — read this article, listen to this podcast, and learn about this thing.